Hermany13/Game_store_administration_program/README.md

   Our mission in this project is develop an functional tool with object orientation, following faithfully the order of the client.

-Fatec Cruzeiro Prof. Waldomiro May - Third Semester Project in PHP, JavaScript, html4 and css3.
+Fatec Cruzeiro Prof. Waldomiro May - Projeto Terceiro Semestre em PHP, JavaScript, html4 and css3.

 Membros:
-  Hermany Vieira Oliveira
+  Hermany Vieira Oliveira -
-  Marlon Dantas de Albuquerque
+  Marlon Dantas de Albuquerque -
-  Ashley Fernanda do Nascimento
+  Ashley Fernanda do Nascimento -
-  Matheus Henrique Barbosa
+  Matheus Henrique Barbosa -
   Fábio Costa

 Descrição: